Core API User Guide#

 det e create distributed.yaml .

-In the Determined WebUI, go to the Cluster pane.
+In the Determined WebUI, go to the Cluster pane in the left navigation.

 Profiling#